Baron-von-Riedesel/Jemm/Readme.txt

  6.1.
 UMBM

- UMBM is a small tool only useful if Jemm386 is used in conjunction with Uwe Sieber's UMBPCI.
-The purpose is to be able to load the XMM into upper memory.
-This driver must be loaded before Jemm386 and therefore cannot use UMBs provided by Jemm386.
+ UMBM is a small tool only useful in conjunction with Uwe Sieber's UMBPCI.
+ The main purpose of UMBM is to allow DOS to load the XMM into upper memory.

- For JemmEx, UMBM is less useful, since the XMS is included and hence needs no low DOS memory.
+ This driver must be loaded before Jemm386 and therefore DOS can't use UMBs provided by Jemm386.
+For JemmEx, UMBM is less useful, since the XMM is already included.

  How does UMBM work?
 It expects to find a "shadow" RAM region activated by UMBPCI.
 Then it installs inself as a temporary XMS host which just provides support for allocating UMBs.
-This is enough for most DOSes to grab the memory.
+This is enough for most DOSes to grab the memory (note: for this to work line DOS=UMB is required in CONFIG.SYS).
 After the UMBs have been allocated, UMBM will be removed from memory automatically.

  UMBs based on "shadow" RAM, as it is supplied by UMBPCI+UMBM, may have limitations depending on the motherboard's chipset.
 Very often the memory